We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 The National Statistics definition of suicide was revised in January 2016 to include deaths from intentional self-harm in children aged 10 to 14 years.
 Previously, we did not include suicides in young children because of the very small numbers involved.
 However, after discussions with Public Health England and the constituent countries of the UK, it was decided that it was appropriate to include them.

 Deaths from an event of undetermined intent in 10- to 14-year-olds are not included in these suicide statistics, because although for older teenagers and adults we assume that in these deaths the harm was self-inflicted, for younger children it is not clear whether this assumption is appropriate.
 This new definition has been applied to the full back series from 1981 to the latest year of death registrations.
 For more information on the suicides definition, please see our Suicides in the UK statistical bulletin.Back to table of contents

 The cause of death codes shown in detailed cause of death tables are those where at least one death was coded to that underlying cause during the relevant reference period.

-The Office for National Statistics (ONS) short list for cause of death is based on a standard tabulation list developed by ONS, in consultation with the Department of Health.
+The Office for National Statistics (ONS) short list for cause of death is based on a standard tabulation list developed by the ONS, in consultation with the Department of Health (now the Department of Health and Social Care, DHSC).
 This list of over 100 conditions was based on the following:

-totals for each International Classification of Diseases, Tenth Revision (ICD-10) chapter
+totals for each International Classification of Diseases, 10th edition (ICD-10) chapter

 conditions used in monitoring public health targets